Statistics for Sensory Analysis Duration

 Only the most basic statistical knowledge is assumed.

-We offer training in three one day modules, any one of these can be run on its own or combined with the other modules into a two or three day training course.
-Each module covers key statistical techniques used in the analysis of data collected by sensory panels.
-Emphasis is placed on the interpretation of the statistical tests and mathematical details are kept to a minimum.
-The training is suitable for sensory scientists, or for those involved in the interpretation of sensory data.
+We offer the training in three one day modules, any one of these can be run on its own or combined with the other modules into a two or three day training course.

 Software